kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/sparql.md

 ## Advanced

 There are many expressions to further refine your SPARQL query.
 We will go over the most common ones below.
-However, there are many others that can be explored in the W3 SPARQL documentation from the "Resources" section at the bottom of this page.
+However, there are many other expressions that can be explored in the W3 SPARQL documentation from the "Resources" section at the bottom of this page.

 ### Filter

-Filter will restrict query results to only return results that would equal `True` based on the filter expression.
+Filter will restrict query results to return results equal to `True` based on the filter expression.

-The example below filters for results of `?kastle_members` that are above the age of twenty five with `?age` variable.
+The example below filters for results of `?kastle_members` who are above the age of twenty five with the `?age` variable.

 ```sql
 PREFIX klab: <https://kastle-lab.org/ontology/>